 No, they are not luxury extras; they are part of it. Α. But, remember, we only created the vision and we only started to implement it in '12, '13.
 So, in '18, you can review and look and say, yeah, now, I am past the -- at least we are doing the SAIs and the complaints and the incidents, now I need to do more proactive stuff, I need to build my capacity to do governance more proactively, certainly, absolutely, the whole world knew more about Clinical Governance in 2018 than it did in 2014, absolutely, definitely.
-Those are things you need, but you have to start somewhere. in '11, '12, '13, we couldn't even get clinicians to challenge SAIs and get the learning out of what was clearly evident and, yes, it was reactive, but you had to get that before you go proactive, you have to buy them into the system, so it takes time, that's absolutely completely correct.
-And if in '18 was the time to do that, good, do it, but we were very young the other thing that surprised me, and I don't know why, but I have no recollection, and that's not to say and immature in '13, '14, with our governance system.
+Those are things you need, but you have to start somewhere. in '11, '12, '13, we couldn't even get clinicians to challenge SAIs and get the learning out of what was clearly evident and, yes, it was reactive, but you had to get that before you go proactive, you have to buy them into the system so it takes time that's them into the system, so it takes time, that's absolutely completely correct.
+And if in '18 was the time to do that, good, do it, but we were very young and immature in '13, '14, with our governance system.

-27 And just one more thing: The other thing is, I guess 28 the other thing that surprised me, and I don't know
+And just one more thing: The other thing is, I guess

+the other thing that surprised me, and I don't know